 What should salespeople, staff, and ownership learn to take photos?

 Imagine you’re on the floor of your bustling storefront, busy kitchen, or on a job site for one of your installs.

 You can’t take a professional photographer everywhere you go, each day.
 Some of the best social media content brands produce is off-the-cuff, authentic, and spur of the moment.

 Even when crafting professionally designed media for your social accounts, the images that engage the most are typically evergreens taken spontaneously.

 For when you don’t have the pro equipment or the pro skills behind the lens, your iPhone can still produce great work… if you know how to use it.

 After applying all of the methodology and thought we’ve assembled here, there are still some fine details you need to get down.

-Apple has a dedicated quick-start guide on how to utilize the most frequently used camera techniques in the iPhone camera app.
-While this guide is tailored to the latest versions of iOS, these tips are just as poignant for any Android smartphone too— you’ll just have to experiment.
+Apple has a dedicated quick-start guide on how to utilize the most frequently used camera techniques in the iPhone camera app.these tips are just as poignant for any Android smartphone too— you’ll just have to experiment.